Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

-As galaxy surveys are pushing beyond $k > 0.1~h/\mathrm{Mpc}$, it becomes also more and more important to accurately model non-linear scales and baryonic physics.
-Many approaches exist, making use of perturbative theoretical models~\citep{Baldauf:2016sjb,Sprenger:2018tdb, Chudaykin:2019ock,Chudaykin:2020aoj,DAmico:2019fhj}, simulations~\citep{Bayer:2020tko}, simulation emulator approaches~\citep{Kwan:2013jva,Euclid:2018mlb,Euclid:2020rfv,Angulo:2020vky,Arico:2020lhq}, or hybrid methods based on the halo model with simulation input~\citep{Mead:2020vgs, Philcox:2020rpe}.
-Note, however, in all cases it is crucial to account for uncertainties in the theoretical modelling in order to avoid biases in the parameter estimation~\citep{Euclid:2020tff,Knabenhans:2021huw}.
+Current generation galaxy surveys such as BOSS and DES covered the redshift range up to $z\sim1$, while currently running (DESI) and upcoming surveys (Euclid, Rubin Observatory, Roman Telescope) will map redshift regions as far as $z\sim3$.
+With increased survey volumes, galaxy surveys are pushing the signal to noise~\cite{PhysRevLett.79.3806} on all scales, including well beyond $k > 0.1~h/\mathrm{Mpc}$.
+To take full advantage of the information content brought by these surveys (see Fig.~\ref{fig:Pk_stagger}), it thus becomes more and more important to accurately model non-linear scales and baryonic physics.
+Many approaches exist, making use of perturbative theoretical models~\cite{Chudaykin:2020aoj,DAmico:2019fhj,Cabass:2020jqo,Donath:2020abv,Cabass:2022avo,Ivanov:2022mrd}, simulations~\cite{Bayer:2020tko}, simulation emulator approaches~\cite{Kwan:2013jva,Euclid:2018mlb,Euclid:2020rfv,Angulo:2020vky,Arico:2020lhq}, or hybrid methods based on the halo model with simulation input~\cite{Mead:2020vgs, Philcox:2020rpe}.
+Note, however, in all cases it is crucial to account for uncertainties in the theoretical modeling in order to avoid biases in the parameter estimation~\cite{Baldauf:2016sjb,Sprenger:2018tdb, Chudaykin:2019ock,Euclid:2020tff,Knabenhans:2021huw}.